Correctness

 Testing is the ground truth of what a program actually does, as opposed to what the programmer intended.
 It provides evidence that the programmer got it right.
 Good scientists demand evidence.
 That demand comes not out of arrogance but humility.
 We human beings are so amazingly good at deluding ourselves.
 (Consider the echo chamber of modern social media.)
 You can write a piece of code that you think is right.
 But then you can write a test case that demonstrates it’s right.
 Then you can write ten more.
 The evidence accumulates, and eventually it’s enough to be convincing.
 Is it absolute?
 Of course not.
 Maybe there’s some test case you weren’t clever enough to invent.
 That’s science: new ideas come along to challenge the old.

 Even more importantly, testing is repeatable science.
 The ability to replicate experiments is crucial to the truth they establish.
 By capturing tests as automatically repeatable experiments as unit test suites, we can demonstrate to ourselves and other, now and in the future, that our code is correct.
+Furthermore, it ensures the code remains correct over time, even as changes are made — whether by others or by ourselves.

 The challenge of documentation and testing is discipline.
 It’s so tempting, so easy, to care only about writing the code.
 “That’s the fun part”, right?
 But it’s like leaving out a third of the letter we intended to write.
 One part of the letter is to the machine, regarding how to compute.
 But another part is to other humans, about what we wanted to compute.
 And another part is to both machines and humans, about what we really did manage to compute.
 Your job isn’t done until all three parts have been written.